 My poetry is written to be gently uplifting and evocative, reminding the reader or listeners of the loved one or friend’s love of farming.

-My poems have been very well recieved at both church and crematorium services, adding a very personal accolade.
+My poems have been very well received at both church and crematorium services, adding a very personal accolade.

-CARD COPY – Printed on 240gsm high quality lightly textured ivory matte A4 card (suitable for framing).
-The poem is placed in a protective cellophane wrapper and posted in a cardboard backed envelope.
+CARD – Printed on 240gsm high quality lightly textured ivory matte A4 card (frame not included).
+The poem is placed in a protective cellophane wrapper and posted flat in a cardboard backed envelope.

-PAPER SCROLL & PRESENTATION BOX – Printed in 100gsm high quality ivory matte A4 paper tied with navy ribbon in an ivory card presentation box.
+PAPER SCROLL & PRESENTATION BOX – Printed on 100gsm high quality lightly textured ivory matte A4 paper, tied with navy ribbon in an ivory card presentation box.

 If this poem is read at a funeral service, please credit Poppyland Poet in the Order of Service.

-|Paper scroll & box||£17.00|
+|Paper Scroll & Box||£24.95|